-Creative Writing Cocktails: Shake and stir your creative inspiration by Myfanwy Cook will soon be available as a Kindle edition “This series of short and structured activities is designed for you, or your writing group, to explore different settings, prompts and ideas and for you to experiment and have fun by stirring and shaking up your… Read more »
+Creative Writing Cocktails: Shake and stir your creative inspiration by Myfanwy Cook is now available as a Kindle edition https://www.amazon.co.uk/Creative-Writing-Cocktails-creative-inspiration-ebook/ “This series of short and structured activities is designed for you, or your writing group, to explore different settings, prompts and ideas and for you to experiment and have fun by stirring and shaking up your… Read more »

 The ‘true’ scent of Austen’s London Did Jane know about the Albany?
 If so what did she think about it?
 These were two of the questions that popped into my mind arriving back in Piccadilly.
 The Albany doesn’t have a street number, but it is just known as ‘The Albany’, or ‘Albany’ (Albany Court Yard)….
 Read more »